 The lives of many patients with liver disease were greatly improved by his work.
 A huge cohort of hepatology trainees were influenced and inspired by his leadership and went on to develop the specialty here and across the world.
 He remained an active and passionate advocate for improvement in the care of patients with liver disease to the end of his life, most recently through the Lancet Commission.

-We will publish a formal appreciation of his life and work in due course, but at the moment our thoughts are with his family and friends, to whom we send our sincere condolences at this time of loss.
+Our thoughts are with his family and friends, to whom we send our sincere condolences at this time of loss.
+A formal appreciation of his life and work can be found here.

 Fear death?—to feel the fog in my throat,